This documentation is out of date!

 templates

-Check the validity of the templates in the specified folder.
+Check the validity of the templates loaded by the config.
 It compiles the templates and then renders them with different contexts.

 INFO mas_core::templates: Loading templates from filesystem path=./templates/**/*.{html,txt}